Max Schrems: Schrems I

 Bot delivered his opinion on 23 September 2015.
-He declared the Safe Harbor agreement invalid and said that individual data protection authorities could suspend data transfers to third countries if they violated EU rights.
+He held the view that the Safe Harbor agreement was invalid and said that individual data protection authorities could suspend data transfers to third countries if they violated EU rights.

 On 6 October 2015, the Court of Justice of the European Union ruled that, (1) national supervisory authorities still have the power to examine EU–US data transfers in spite of an existing Commission decision (such as its Safe Harbor Decision in 2000 which determined that US companies complying with the principles were allowed to transfer data from the EU to the US), and (2) the Safe Harbor framework is invalid.
 The Court found that the framework is invalid for several reasons: the scheme allows for government interference of the protections, it does not provide legal remedies for individuals who seek to access data related to them or have it erased or amended, and it prevents national supervisory authorities from exercising their powers.
 Under EU law, data-sharing with countries deemed to have lower privacy standards, including the US, are prohibited.
 Such activities will only be possible through more expensive and time-consuming methods.

 On 2 December 2015, Schrems resubmitted his original complaint against Facebook with the Irish Data Protection Commissioner.
 He also sent similar complaints to the Hamburg and Belgian Data Protection Authorities, which both claim jurisdiction over Facebook.
 The complaints are designed to enforce the CJEU judgement on Facebook, which presently does not rely on Safe Harbor for its data transfers.
 Instead Facebook relies on pre-approved contractual agreements called "model clauses".
 Schrems argues that these agreements also incorporate exceptions for cases of illegal mass surveillance, and thus that the CJEU ruling applies to these agreements as well.
 The Irish Data Protection Commissioner took the view that Schrems had raised "well-founded" objections, but that it needs further guidance from the CJEU to determine the complaint.

-After the proceedings in February/March 2017, Ms Justice Costello of the Irish High Court delivered the executive summary on Oct 3, 2017, referring the case to the CJEU.
+After the proceedings in February/March 2017, Ms Justice Costello of the Irish High Court delivered the executive summary on 3 October 2017, referring the case to the CJEU.